-Stories from the Vancouver Airport Chapel - Spring/Summer - 2018
+News and Stories from the Vancouver Airport Chapel - Summer 2018

 Chapel Summer: A great summer highlight for the Chapel Team was our annual BBQ at the lovely home of Darrell & Donna Boyd and his gracious Mom Iris.
 This year 58 people came out for sunny fellowship, delicious food (including Iris' butter tarts!!) and encouraging music from our friend Jeff Weins.